Keto Chocolate Peppermint Loaf on a plate.

 • Place the white chocolate chips and half and half in a microwave-safe bowl.

-• Heat the white chocolate mixture in the microwave in 30-second increments stirring after each burst until the white chocolate melts and is smooth.
+• Heat the white chocolate mixture in the microwave in 30-second bursts, stirring after each burst until the white chocolate melts and is smooth.

-• Drizzle the white chocolate mixture over the chocolate peppermint loaf and top with the crushed peppermint candies.
+• Drizzle the white chocolate glaze over the chocolate peppermint cake and top with the crushed peppermint candies.

 • Serve and enjoy!